-This course is designed to magnify the potential of everything else you learn at Catalyst.
+Magnify the potential of everything you learn at Catalyst.

 Real creative leadership

-Instead of more knowledge about leadership, you will be provided with access to actually being a leader and exercising leadership effectively as your natural self-expression.
-It’s a type of leadership that is applicable in every area of your life as a human being.
-From realising your creative projects to working with others to your relationship with yourself and others.
+Instead of mere knowledge about leadership, the course will provide you with access to exercising leadership effectively as your natural self expression.
+It impacts every area of your life, from realising your creative projects, to working in collaboration, to your relationship with yourself and others.

 Part I: The Four Foundational Factors

-- Authenticity: Being and acting consistent with who you hold yourself to be for yourself, and who you hold yourself out to be for others (leaves you grounded and able to be straight with others without using force).
+Authenticity: Being and acting consistent with who you hold yourself to be for others, and who you hold yourself to be for yourself.
+An essential quality of leadership.

 Part II: Our Contextual Framework